New Colombo Plan

 Your NCP journey - from application to becoming part of the alumni network - will have several milestones.
 For an overview of your journey, view the summary of the key milestones.

-Applications for the 2023 New Colombo Plan Scholarship Program are now open.
+Applications for the 2023 New Colombo Plan Scholarship Program are now closed.
+Applications for the 2024 New Colombo Plan Scholarship round will open in March 2023.

 Explore NCP-supported mobility programs that are accepting applications below.
 Choose from a range of faculty-led programs, short term partner programs and Work Integrated Learning programs.